Subletting Unwanted Office Space in New York City

 Metro Manhattan Office Space provides 17 years of commercial real estate experience, helping business owners seamlessly sublet excess office space while avoiding pitfalls and headaches.

 If your business is seeking to sublet excess office space or negotiate an early termination of your lease, we can help.
 Metro Manhattan Office Space can:

-- Screen for credit-worthy, capitalized and established potential tenants.
+- Screen for credit-worthy, established, and reputable potential tenants.

-- Market space to potential tenants and to the brokerage community through multiple online channels.
+- Market your space to potential tenants and the brokerage community.

-Metro Manhattan Office Space represents tenants who are seeking to sublet excess office space in Manhattan, as well as renters who are looking to sub-lease their rented space.
+Metro Manhattan Office Space represents tenants seeking to sublet excess office space throughout New York City and renters looking to sublease their rented space.
 Contact principal broker Alan Rosinsky at 212-444-2241.